 The department operates psychiatric hospital services for Oklahomans.
 These facilities provide acute inpatient psychiatric care for individuals who do not have access to other psychiatric inpatient care, or longer term care for individuals who are a danger to themselves or others and are unable to temporarily function in a community setting.
 The Oklahoma Forensic Center conducts forensic evaluations for the judicial system and provides inpatient care for persons found not guilty by reason of insanity.

 ODMHSAS Inpatient Hospitals:

-ODMHSAS is responsible for a statewide network of community mental health centers (CMHC) that provide a wide variety of services including case management for adults and children, crisis intervention, psychiatric rehabilitation, medication services, and other outpatient mental health services.
+ODMHSAS is responsible for a statewide network of certified community behavioral health clinics (CCBHC) that provide a wide variety of services including case management for adults and children, crisis intervention, psychiatric rehabilitation, medication services, and other outpatient mental health services.
 Additionally, community based programs include assistance with such services as housing, employment, peer advocacy and drop in centers.

 - Carl Albert Community Mental Health Center (McAlester, OK)

 - Central Oklahoma Community Mental Health Center (Norman, OK)

 - Jim Taliaferro Community Mental Health Center (Lawton, OK)

 - Northwest Center for Behavioral Health (Woodward, OK)

 Urgent Care and Crisis Centers are places of stabilization and offer the community a no wrong door access to mental health and substance use care.
 These facilities operate similar to a hospital emergency department that accepts all walk-ins, ambulance, fire and police drop-offs.
 The need to say yes to mental health crisis referrals, including working with persons of varying ages and clinical conditions regardless of acuity, informs program staffing, physical space, structure and use of chairs and recliners in addition to beds, offering flexible capacity and flexibility within a given space.